NB576/Linear-Regression-Boston-Housing/README.md

 # Linear-Regression-Boston-Housing

-In this notebook I will explore the basics of conducting a OLS linear regression study using the Boston Housing Dataset.
+In this notebook I will conduct a OLS linear regression study using the Boston Housing Dataset.
 I chose this dataset as it exhibits several violations of OLS regression assumptions which is ideal for learning purposes.

 **Contents**